 To travel around Peru, I took the Peru Hop tour, that takes you all around the country, making the trip way easier and so much more fun, as you have the chance to meet other people along the way.

-Whether you are an experiment hiker or just a beginner, Peru has all kind of trails and hikes for you, and to help you find the perfect hike for you, here goes a list of the best hikes in Peru for first time visitors.
+Whether you are an experiment hiker or just a beginner, Peru has all kind of trails and hikes for you, and to help you find the perfect hike for you, here goes a list of the best hikes in Peru for beginners and first-time visitors.

-Top 5 Best Hikes in Peru for First Time Visitors
+5 Best Hikes in Peru for Beginners and First Time Visitors

 The most famous hike in Peru, that leads you to one of the most iconic historical sites in the world, the Machu Picchu, is by itself as historical as the Sacred City.
 Yeah, that’s right, the Inca Trail is really, the same old path used by the Incas centuries ago, to go from the city of Cusco to the Machu Picchu.